scala/docs.scala-lang/_overviews/FAQ/yield.md

 #### Example 5

-When pattern matching is used in for comprehensions on objects which do not implement `filter` or `withFilter` compilation fails with the following error
+When pattern matching is used in for-comprehensions on objects which do not implement `filter` or `withFilter` compilation fails with the following error

     value withFilter is not a member of ...

-That it because, for example, the following statement
+That is because, for example, the following statement

     for((a, b) <- c) yield {...}